-Substance abuse treatment is offered in a wide variety of distinct treatment settings with a variety of different treatment methods.
-For example, some substance abuse treatment can be carried out on an outpatient basis, where the person will typically attend treatment during the day but is allowed to return home daily.
-Other substance abuse treatment requires the individual to reside in a hospital or residential facility during the entire course of treatment, which is particularly helpful in resolving more serious cases of addiction.
-Inpatient and residential substance abuse treatment can be done on a short term or long term basis, depending on unique circumstances which can be different for each person.
-Most substance abuse treatment will focus on getting the person physically rehabilitated, and then concentrate on underlying psychological and emotional issues which will help them avoid relapse in the future.
+Substance abuse treatment is offered in a wide range of different treatment settings with a variety of different treatment approaches.
+For example, some substance abuse treatment can be performed on an outpatient basis, where the individual will typically participate in treatment during the day but is allowed to return home daily.
+Other substance abuse treatment requires the individual to stay in a hospital or residential facility during the entire course of treatment, which is particularly helpful in resolving more severe cases of addiction.
+Inpatient and residential substance abuse treatment can be done on a short term or long term basis, depending on different circumstances which can be different for each person.
+Most substance abuse treatment will focus on getting the person physically rehabilitated, and then focus on underlying psychological and emotional issues which will help them avoid relapse in the future.

-Drug rehabilitation programs which are provided on an outpatient basis are readily available to addicted individuals who have circumstances which prevent them from being able to participate in an inpatient treatment facility.
-An outpatient drug rehab program delivers many of the same services as an inpatient program, but allows for flexibility as opposed to an inpatient drug or alcohol treatment program where the individual is required to remain at the rehab facility until the treatment process has been fully completed.
-Outpatient drug rehabilitation is also available for individuals who have completed residential or inpatient treatment but also need a comprehensive aftercare and relapse prevention program which will offer additional support and therapy to help them remain clean and sober.
+Drug or alcohol treatment programs which are provided on an outpatient basis are available to addicted individuals who have circumstances which prevent them from being able to participate in an inpatient rehab program.
+An outpatient drug rehab program offers many of the same services as an inpatient program, but allows for flexibility as opposed to an inpatient drug or alcohol rehab facility where the person is expected to remain at the rehab center until treatment has been fully completed.
+Outpatient drug rehabilitation is also available for individuals who have already gone through residential or inpatient treatment but require a thorough aftercare program which will provide additional support and treatment to help them avoid relapse.

-When pregnant/postpartum women need substance abuse rehabilitation there are several factors unique to their situation that need to be addressed.
-This specific group of addicted persons faces not only the personal shame of their addiction but also the reality of what their unhealthy choices may have caused their children.
-Substance abuse rehabilitation for pregnant/postpartum women often requires programs that are both individualized and flexible in their recovery plan.
-Although the length of stay may vary depending on the woman's particular needs it is understood that the longer a person participates in treatment the better their chance of a successful recovery.
-Many rehab facilities for pregnant/postpartum women can run long-term for six months or more.
+When pregnant/postpartum women need drug rehabilitation there are numerous issues unique to their situation that must be addressed.
+This particular group of addicted persons faces not only the personal shame of their addiction but also the reality of what their unhealthy choices may have caused their children.
+Recovery for pregnant/postpartum women typically requires programs that are both individualized and flexible in their recovery plan.
+While the program duration may vary depending on the woman's specific needs it is recognized that the longer a person participates in treatment the better their chance of a successful recovery.
+Many rehab facilities for pregnant/postpartum women run six to nine months on average.

-Rehabilitation from drug or alcohol addiction is a process that can be challenging and in a lot ofways intimidating.
-This is why some women seeking help with addiction feel more comfortable in treatment facilities designed specifically for women.
-Women who are addicted to drugs or alcohol typicallyhave personal issues that are very different than that of males.
-In a drug treatment program where all the clients are women, the recovering addict will feel more relaxed and will be able to share her personal issues that led to her substance abuse and addiction problems.
+Rehabilitation from drug or alcohol addiction is a process that can be difficult and in manyways intimidating.
+This is why some women seeking recovery feel more comfortable in rehab centers created specifically for women.
+Women who are addicted to drugs or alcohol oftenhave personal issues that are much different than their male counter parts.
+In a drug rehabilitation facility where all the clients are women, the recovering addict will feel more relaxed and will be able to share her personal conflicts that led to her substance abuse and addiction problems.
 Statistics show that up to seventy percent of drug abusing women report having some type of sexual or physical abuse in their past.
 These delicate issues are easier to address in the company of other women without fear of judgment or retaliation.

-Drug rehab facilities made specifically for men are rising up across the nation.
-While rehab facilities that work with both men and women are still the standard for drug and alcohol rehabilitation, many rehab centers are providing programs intended to help a specific target group.
-These centers are able to focus on what their client's particular needs are in a way that standard programs are not.
-Although these specialized types of rehab programs may not be needed for all recovering addicts, many men are choosing men-only drug and alcohol treatment programs.
-This recovery option is ideal for those who feel more comfortable among others of the same sex when sharing private and often difficult memories from the past.
-Addiction recovery is a difficult process for every addict and finding comfort among one's peer group is an excellent way of getting the support needed to make the process that much more endurable.
+Drug rehab programs made specifically for men are popping up across the country.
+While rehab programs that treat both men and women are still the standard for drug and alcohol rehabilitation, many facilities are creating programs intended to help a particular target group.
+These facilities are able to focus on what their client's personal needs are in a way that standard programs are not.
+Although these specialized types of treatment programs are not needed for all recovering addicts, many men are deciding on men-only drug and alcohol rehabilitation programs.
+This treatment option is ideal for those who feel more comfortable with those of the same sex when discussing private and often difficult issues from the past.
+Addiction recovery is a challenging process for every addict and finding comfort among one's peer group is a good way of receiving the support needed to make the process that much more bearable and successful.

-Self payment drug and alcohol rehabilitation facilities are a great alternative to other types of rehabilitation centers i.e. private medical insurance and state funded programs.
-Individuals who are capable of attending self payment programs pay for their entire rehab process out of pocket.
+Self payment substance abuse rehabilitation centers are a great alternative to other types of rehab programs i.e. private medical insurance and state funded programs.
+Individuals who are capable of attending self payment programs pay for their entire rehabilitation process out of pocket.
 Keep in mind though, this does not mean that they will not have access to financial assistance if needed.
-It just means that self payment is their primary method of covering the cost of their drug rehab program.
-To learn more about self payment at a specific program, make contact with a drug or alcohol treatment facility and ask about their payment options.
-It is beneficial to contact several facilities so that you have an understanding of your choices with regards to treatment options and payment options.
+It just means that self payment is their primary method of covering the cost of their drug or alcohol treatment program.
+To learn more about self payment at a specific program, make contact with a drug or alcohol treatment program and ask about their payment options.
+It is beneficial to contact a number of programs so that you have a comparison of your choices regarding treatment options and payment methods.

 Medicaid is a type of health insurance which is made available to individuals in certain low-income tax brackets.
-Eligibility for Medicaid is dependent on income and other circumstances including whether or not the person has dependents and if they receive any other assistance.
-Medicaid may possibly even cover the costs associated with drug or alcohol rehabilitation, and there are a lot of drug rehabilitation centers throughout the country which are covered through Medicaid.
-Many drug rehabilitation programs which are covered through Medicaid may only deliver a limited treatment curriculum and may only supply such treatment on a short term basis, usually 30 days or less.
-People who have Medicaid should look for which programs cover the greatest amount of treatment for the most amount of time to acquire the full benefits of such a program.
+Eligibility for Medicaid is dependent on income and other factors such as whether or not the individual has dependents and if they receive any other assistance.
+Medicaid may possibly even cover the costs associated with drug treatment, and there are a lot of drug and alcohol rehab programs throughout the country which are covered through Medicaid.
+Most drug rehabilitation programs which are covered through Medicaid may only deliver a limited treatment curriculum and may only provide such treatment on a short term basis, usually 30 days or less.
+Individuals who have Medicaid should research which programs cover the greatest amount of treatment for the most amount of time to reap the full benefits of a Medicaid rehab program.

-If somebody is addicted to drugs or alcohol and is looking for help, there are many effective substance abuse rehab programs accept private health insurance.
-Whereas some outpatient and short term rehab facilities accept private health insurance, far more beneficial substance abuse rehab programs which offer an inpatient or residential stay for at least 90 days are also an available option.
-These rehab facilities which accept private health insurance can differ in terms of treatment curriculum, but those individuals who are covered by private health insurance are fortunate enough to have financial assistance when it comes to attending a drug or alcohol rehab program.
-For more information, speak with with an addiction specialist at a drug rehabilitation program in your area to see which programs your private health insurance will cover.
+When a person is addicted to drugs or alcohol and is seeking help, many effective drug rehab facilities accept private health insurance.
+Whereas some outpatient and short term programs accept private health insurance, far more beneficial drug rehab centers which offer an inpatient or residential stay for at least 90 days are also an available option.
+These programs which accept private health insurance can vary in terms of treatment curriculum, but those individuals who are covered by private health insurance are fortunate enough to have financial assistance when it comes to attending a drug or alcohol treatment program.
+For additional information, speak with with a treatment professional at a substance abuse treatment program in your area to see which programs your private health insurance will cover.